MornieOhtar/homelab/README.md

 installation, reference should be updated (can be found by 'repoURL: ' anchor)

 ## Installation
+- Install ArgoCD.
+It is recommended to use official ArgoCD repository (reference and values.yaml used by me can be found in this repository, in folder 'backend')
+- Create project and configure destination to match target used cluster and source to list all required repositories
 - Apply [app-in-app config](homelab.yaml) file to argocd namespace.
 This should create argocd Application, that will recursively pull all other applications
 - This will also install SealedSecrets instance.
 For backing up and restoring, please refer to official documentation.